delislecl/investree/README.md

 ## Architecture

 The contract folder is composed of 4 smart Contracts :
-- factory.sol : which is factory contract that will generate instance of clm Contracts when borrower/lender will agree on loan parameters.
+- [factory](contracts/factory.sol) : which is factory contract that will generate instance of clm Contracts when borrower/lender will agree on loan parameters.
 It will be the only reliable source of clm instances generated.
-- clm.sol : contract that will manage the loan process during its life.
+- [clm](contracts/clm.sol) : contract that will manage the loan process during its life.
 He will generate a multisignature wallet that will be used to store collateral during loan life.
-- [multisig.sol](multisig.sol) : 2 of 3 multisignature contract that will store collateral.
+- [multisig](contracts/multisig.sol) : 2 of 3 multisignature contract that will store collateral.
 Borrower and Lender will be able to end loan earlier than expected by bypassing clm.
+- [ERC20Interface](contracts/ERC20Interface.sol) : Interface for interacting with ERC20 tokens.

 ## User path